sanctuary-js/sanctuary/README.md

 type signature, separated from the rest of the signature by a fat arrow (`=>`).

-### Type representatives

-What is the type of `Number`?
-One answer is `a -> Number`, since it's a function which takes an argument of any type and returns a Number value.
-When provided as the first argument to [`is`](#is), though, `Number` is really the value-level representative of the Number type.

-Sanctuary uses the TypeRep pseudotype to describe type representatives.
-For example:

-    Number :: TypeRep Number

-`Number` is the sole inhabitant of the TypeRep Number type.

 ## Type checking

 Sanctuary functions are defined via [sanctuary-def][] to provide run-time